Los Angeles Public Intoxication Attorney

 How Can I Defend Against this Charge in Los Angeles?

-Remember, being guilty of violating Penal Code section 647(f) – public intoxication in California – means the prosecution proves the arrestee was “unable to exercise care for his or her own safety or the safety of others,” or by virtue of intoxication you “interfered with or obstructed or prevented the free use of any street, sidewalk, or another public way” .
+To convict you under Penal Code 647(f), the prosecution must prove the arrestee was “unable to exercise care for his or her own safety or the safety of others,” or that, by virtue of intoxication, you “interfered with or obstructed or prevented the free use of any street, sidewalk, or another public way.”
+A seasoned public intoxication defense lawyer will attack each of these elements individually.

 Obtaining a guilty verdict will be a challenge for even the most seasoned prosecutor.
 Remember, the burden of proof is on the prosecution.
 It’s their job to prove beyond a reasonable doubt that you were so intoxicated you jeopardized your own safety, the safety of others, or that you obstructed a sidewalk.